carbon-language/carbon-lang/docs/design/generics/terminology.md

-A "structural" interface is one where we say a type satisfies the interface as long as it has members with a specific list of names, and for each name it must have some type / signature.
+A "structural" interface is one where we say a type satisfies the interface as long as it has members with a specific list of names, and for each name it must have some type or signature.
 A type can satisfy a structural interface without ever naming that interface, just by virtue of having members with the right form.